redhat-beyond/documents/tutorial/part-2.md

 ls -l /vagrant
 ```

-{% alert %}Since our virtual machine is running Linux, we’re using the Linux
+{% rhalert %}Since our virtual machine is running Linux, we’re using the Linux
-command for listing the files.{% endalert %}
+command for listing the files.{% endrhalert %}

 We can exit the virtual machine and get back to our own computer by
 typing the `exit` command, or by pressing <kbd>CTRL</kbd>+<kbd>D</kbd>.

-{% endalert %}if the `/vagrant` directory was not found, see in Task 8 below how
+{% rhalert %}if the `/vagrant` directory was not found, see in Task 8 below how
-to configure vagrant to add it.{% endalert %}
+to configure vagrant to add it.{% endrhalert %}

 ## Task 7: Shutting Down the VM